MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 ---
 ms.assetid:
-title: Create a computer group and gMSA account
+title: Create a computer group and gMSA account for Azure Monitor SCOM Managed Instance (preview)
 description: This article describes how to create a gMSA account and computer group, domine user account in on-premises Active directory.
 author: jyothisuri
 ms.author: jsuri